 The process for adoption, development, and implementation is based on key concepts of recovery, and resilience, wellness, person centered planning/individual treatment planning and choice, self-determination, and cultural competency.
 Practices will appropriately match the presenting clinical and/or community needs as well as demographic and diagnostic characteristics of individuals served.
 Practice guidelines utilized are a locally driven process in collaboration with the MSHN Councils and Committees.
 Practice guidelines are chosen to meet the needs of persons served in the local community and to ensure that everyone receives the most efficacious services.
-Clinical programs will ensure the presence of documented practice skills including motivation interviewing, trauma informed care and positive behavioral supports.
+Clinical programs will ensure the presence of documented practice skills including motivational interviewing, trauma informed and focused care, positive behavioral supports, and appropriate behavior treatment planning principles and processes.